deni2312/Green-Screen/README.md

 To choose the range of green or other colors you need to change the line 21(`inRange(hsv_image,Scalar(0,0,0),Scalar(0,255,0),ColTra);`)
 with: first `Scalar(R-lower,G-lower,B-lower)`,in second `Scalar(R-high,G-high,B-high)`

+**HOW TO CHOOSE THE BACKGROUND IMAGE**

-In line 42 change `templateimage.jpg` with the name of the image that you use.
+InIn line 42 change `templateimage.jpg` with the name of the image that you use.